 Can anything save Sears?

 Who is Sears and who is saving Sears?
 What IS the Sears brand?
-What do they represent?
-Where do we place them in terms of their brand and when do we think of them in terms of a destination?
+What does it represent?
+Where do we place the Sears brand and do we ever think of it as a destination?
 These are brand questions because they reflect back on the personality of the brand.
 Is saving Sears even a thought?

 If a brand can be seen as a human being, then it has attributes, weaknesses, characteristics and personality.

-Sears is a case study in branding failure.
-Sears has built its business at the expense of its brand for far too long.
-It did not define the Sears brand in terms of the changing customer, or if it did, it did not reflect that understanding in their stores, merchandising or locations.
+Sears represents a case study in branding failure.
+It has built its business at the expense of its brand for far too long.
+It did not define the Sears brand in terms of the changing customer.
+Or if it did, it did not reflect that understanding in their stores, merchandising or locations.

-Shoppers have changed but Sears has not (there has been no effort at saving Sears in the marketing and Operations) and its branding failure is evident in everything including sales.
-The Blue Team is a strategy, not a tactic, which means Sears is in big trouble.
-It could be saved (and we have plenty of ideas as to how to do that), but to all appearances, it is a floundering giant.
-(You can read a detailed study of the retail market here)
+Shoppers have changed but Sears has not.
+There has been no effort at saving Sears in marketing and operations.
+Its branding failure is evident in everything, including sales.
+Sears could be saved (and we have plenty of ideas as to how to do that), but to all appearances, it is a floundering giant.
+(You can read a detailed study of the retail market here.)

-What Happened To Sears and is anyone saving Sears today?
+What happened and is anyone saving Sears today?

-When we state Sears invested too heavily in the business and were lax about the brand, we know we are open to some intense criticism.
-But success, when taken for granted (as Sears enjoyed for decades), can cause a company to mistake current success as a given or a sign they are headed for long-term success.
+When stating Sears invests too heavily in the business and are lax about the brand, we know we are open to some intense criticism.
+But success, when taken for granted (as Sears enjoyed for decades), can cause a company to mistake current success as a given or a sign they are headed for long-term rewards.

 Consider how the Sears business environment has changed over the years and how the customer has changed.

-Sears used to have a large segment of the automotive repair business.
-Today, customers rely more heavily on dealerships for warranty maintenance and, much to the displeasure of the Sears auto repair shops, cars have become more reliable.
+Sears once owned a large segment of the automotive repair business.
+Today, customers rely more heavily on dealerships for warranty maintenance.
+And, much to the displeasure of the Sears auto repair shops, cars have become more reliable.
 They no longer require tune-ups and they seem to run for 100K miles without a problem.
 Even an oil change no longer drives the repair business.
 The Jiffy Lubes of the world have seen to that.